StartappzKE/pdffill/README.md

 PDFFill
 =======

-The goal of this library is to streamline the filling ou of pdf forms via PHP.
+The goal of this library is to streamline the filling out of pdf forms via PHP.

 Requirements
 ------------